Join the practice

 If you are in England for a short visit but need to see a GP, you can register as a temporary patient with a local doctor.
 You need to be in the area for more than 24 hours but less than 3 months.
 Again, it is up to the GP practice to decide whether or not they will accept new patients.
-Treatment will be free of charge, but please ensure you present your European Health Insurance Card (EHIC) if you have one.

 Non English Speakers

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.

 Special care has been taken to ensure that information is given in clear language, and the content and style has been tested with user groups.

 Open the leaflets in one of the following languages: